scipy-conference/scipy_proceedings/papers/zachary_delrosario/paper.rst

    :scale: 40%
    :figclass: bht

-   Restoring torque of a boat hull as it is rotated through :math:`180^{\circ}`.
+   Total moment on a boat hull as it is rotated through :math:`180^{\circ}`.
 A negative slope at upright :math:`\theta=0^{\circ}` is required for upright stability.
 Stability is lost at the *angle of vanishing stability* (AVS). :label:`moment-curve`

 The classical way to build intuition about boat stability is via mathematical derivations :cite:`larsson2000yacht`.
 In the following section we present an alternative way to build intuition through exploratory model analysis.

 EMA for Insight Mining
 ----------------------

 Generation and post-processing of the moment curve are implemented in the grama model :code:`md_performance` [#]_.
 This model parameterizes a 2d boat hull via its height :code:`H`, width :code:`W`, shape of corner :code:`n`, the vertical height of the center of mass :code:`f_com` (as a fraction of the height), and the *displacement ratio* :code:`d`---the ratio of the boat's mass to maximum water mass displaced.
 Note that a boat with :code:`d > 1` is incapable of flotation.
 The model :code:`md_performance` returns :code:`stability = -dMdtheta_0`; the negative of the moment curve slope at upright, as well as the :code:`mass` and AVS :code:`angle`.
-A positive value of :code:`stability` indicates upright stability, while a larger value of :code:`angle` indicates a greater resistance to tipping.
+A positive value of :code:`stability` indicates upright stability, while a larger value of :code:`angle` indicates a wider range of stability.

 The EMA process begins by generating data from the model; however, the generation of a moment curve is a nontrivial calculation.
 One should exercise care in choosing an initial sample of designs to analyze.
-The statistical problem of selecting inputs values for a computer model is called the design of computer experiments :cite:`sacks1989doe`: The grama verb `gr.tf_sp()` implements the support points algorithm :cite:`mak2018support` to reduce a large dataset of target points to a smaller (but representative) sample before evaluating the model.
+The statistical problem of selecting efficient input values for a computer model is called the *design of computer experiments* :cite:`sacks1989doe`: The grama verb `gr.tf_sp()` implements the support points algorithm :cite:`mak2018support` to reduce a large dataset of target points to a smaller (but representative) sample.
 The following code generates a sample of input design values via :code:`gr.ev_sample()` with the :code:`skip=True` argument, uses :code:`gr.tf_sp()` to "compact" this large sample, then evaluates the performance model at the smaller sample.

 .. [#] The analysis reported here is available as a jupyter notebook at TODO URL.